These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report the affected arm's dominance

-Why: DC 5205 provides higher ratings for the dominant arm.
+DC 5205 provides higher ratings for the dominant arm.
 If the examiner does not document which arm is dominant, the lower non-dominant rating may be applied by default.

-Do this instead: Proactively and explicitly state at the beginning of the exam: 'My right arm is my dominant arm and that is the affected elbow.'
+Instead: Proactively and explicitly state at the beginning of the exam: 'My right arm is my dominant arm and that is the affected elbow.'
 Confirm this is recorded in the exam notes.

 Impact: Can mean the difference between a 30% and 40% rating for unfavorable ankylosis